Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/send-email-notifications/_index.en.md

 The ID of the Altinn resource the notifications should be related to as the ID appears in the Altinn Resource Registry.
 For an Altinn app with ID _{org}/{app}_ the format of the resourceId is `app_{org}_{app}` e.g. app_ttd_apps-test.

+#### conditionEndpoint
+Type: _Url_

+The URL to use when checking whether the condition to send the notification is met.

 ## Response

 ### Response codes